djeada/Databases-Notes/notes/03_sql/06_joins_subqueries_and_views.md

 INNER JOIN Departments AS d ON de.Department_ID = d.ID
 WHERE e.salary > (SELECT AVG(salary) FROM Employees AS e2 WHERE e2.ID = de.Employee_ID);
 ```

+In this case, the subquery calculates the average salary for each employee by referencing data from the outer query (e2.ID = de.Employee_ID).
+The outer query then retrieves employees whose salary is above this calculated average and displays the department name as well.

 Result: